Snell sharp, Margot HR, Rays beat Blue Jays 3-1 in opener

 The wild-card Blue Jays broke through in the eighth against Anderson, didn’t allow a run in 18 of 19 regular season appearances.

 Rowdy Tellez’s pinch-hit single gave Toronto a spark.
-Cavan Biggio followed with a double before Biggio delivered his sacrifice fly to make it 3-1.
+Biggio followed with a double before Bichette delivered his sacrifice fly to make it 3-1.

-Anderson avoided further damage when shortstop Willy Adames made a nice play to snare Randal Grichuk”s liner to end the inning.
+Anderson avoided further damage when Adames made a nice play to snare Randal Grichuk’s liner to end the inning.

 Fairbanks worked a scoreless ninth to became the 13th different pitcher to earn a save for the Rays this season.